 GDPR

-The General Data Protection Regulation (GDPR) is data protection and privacy law published in 2016 that covers European Union (EU) and European Economic Area (EEA) countries.
+The General Data Protection Regulation (GDPR) is a data protection and privacy law adopted in 2016.
+It has been applied since 2018 across the European Union (EU) and European Economic Area (EEA) countries.
 GDPR establishes a legal framework that guides EU-based individuals' personal data collection and protection.

 The GDPR obliges companies to provide clear terms and conditions regarding customer data collection policies and enable individuals to manage their data availability without restrictions.
-Individuals' consent is definitive criteria for businesses to process personal information, ensuring its confidentiality, safety, and responsibility to inform in case of a data breach.
+Under the General Data Protection Regulation, organizations must have a lawful basis for processing—such as consent, contract, legal obligation, vital interests, public task, or legitimate interests.

 ISO/IEC 27001